iamstarkov/neat-contract/README.md

 prefixArrayOfEslintPlugins(['import', 'export']); // ['eslint-plugin-import', 'eslint-plugin-export']
 prefixArrayOfEslintPlugins(2); // throw new TypeError('`plugins` should be an `Array`, but got `Number`: 2')
 prefixArrayOfEslintPlugins(['unicorns', 2]); // throw new TypeError('`plugins[item]` should be an `String`, but got `Number`: 2')

-// contracting arrays in asynchronous functions goes
-// the same way as before with `R.pipeP` as in prefixEslintPluginAsync example

 ```

+Contracting arrays in asynchronous functions goes, the same way as before with `R.pipeP` as in `prefixEslintPluginAsync` async example from above.

 ## API